tohidnoori/Cell-Feature-Classification/README.md

 ### Visualizations
 *   **Feature Importance Plot:** Visualized the top 15 most influential features (e.g., `Area1`, `AvgInten1`) driving the model's predictions.
 *   **Confusion Matrix:** Plotted the test set predictions to show true positives vs. false positives across the different cell classes.

-***

-*(Note: You can adjust the exact accuracy numbers, model file sizes, and specific model choices like XGBoost vs. TabNet based on the actual script outputs you generate).*